mlatcl/mlfc/_lamd/gaussian-processes.md

 \mappingFunction(\inputVector) =
 \mappingVector^\top \basisVector(\inputVector).
 $$
-\notes{When we form a Gaussian process we do something that is slightly more akin to the naive Bayes approach, but actually is closely related to the generalized linear model approach.}
+\notes{When we form a Gaussian process we do something that is slightly more akin to the naive Bayes approach, but actually is closely related to the generalised linear model approach.}
-\slides{* Gaussian processes are related to generalized linear models.}
+\slides{* Gaussian processes are related to generalised linear models.}

 \include{_gp/includes/gp-intro-lectures.md}
 \include{_gp/includes/gptwopointpred.md}